howsoai/platform-installation-examples/helm-airgap/README.md

-# Installation Example: ArgoCD Installation
+# Installation Example: Helm Airgap Installation

 ## Overview
 This example demonstrates deploying howso-platform using using ArgoCD, a GitOps tool for managing Kubernetes applications.
 It focuses on deploying the howso-platform using ArgoCD's Helm chart capabilities.